Recognizing that methane is a powerful climate forcer with a global warming potential at least 80 times greater than CO2 over 20 years;

 Noting that atmospheric methane concentrations are double preindustrial levels and at 1.9 parts per million are now higher than at any time in the last 800,000 years and rising faster than other climate pollutants;

-Acknowledging that emissions from natural sources such as wetlands currently comprise at least 40% of all methane emissions, and that as global temperatures rise, methane emissions and that as global temperatures rise, methane emissions from wetlands are becoming more intense.
+Acknowledging that emissions from natural sources such as wetlands currently comprise at least 40% of all methane emissions, and that as global temperatures rise methane emissions from wetlands are becoming more intense.

 We, the undersigned, agree to undertake the following steps to enable scaled reduction of methane emissions and scaled removal of atmospheric methane, in order to restore atmospheric concentrations of methane to preindustrial levels.